LyraLover/GL_task2/wbs.md

 	- QTextEdit::document()
 2. Undo/redo changes of the buffer
 	- QTextDocument::undo(), QTextDocument::redo()
-3. If last operation undone/redone was syntax highlight, undo/redo once more

 ## Opening and saving files, creating new ones
 ### New file